vkmrishad/bigga/README.md

 # bigga

-A generic Docker Compose / Kubernetes file to deploy your services (optimized for Python)
+A generic Docker Compose / Kubernetes boilerplate to deploy your services (optimized for Python)

 This setup contains everything you need to get started with a production-grade container deployment